nuonco/nuon/pkg/types/README.md

 # protos

-This is a mono repo for managing our protocol buffers at Nuon.
+This directory is for managing protocol buffers at Nuon.

 ## repos